projectgus/digitalIOPerformance/README.md

 * Your sketch's compiled size may also go down (depending on how much digital I/O you do.)

+## What Becomes Faster?

+Any digital I/O when the pin number is known at compile time:

+    const int led_pin = 13;
+    digitalWrite(led_pin, HIGH);  // <-- gets ~30x faster

+    #define RELAY_PIN 11
+    digitalWrite(RELAY_PIN, x>2); // <-- also ~30x faster

+Not the case where the pin number isn't known at compile time:

+    int my_pin = 4; // <-- note this is a variable, no 'const' marker!

+    void loop() {
+       digitalWrite(my_pin, LOW); // <-- same speed as normal Arduino
+    }

-## Option: Even better performance
+## Option: Even more performance on PWM Enabled pins

-If your Arduino sketch doesn't use interrupts, or you don't care about interrupt safety for digital I/O, then you can add a second line above the first to get even faster digital I/O:
+The Arduino's digitalWrite & pinMode functions deal with the possibility that a pin is used for PWM output with [analogWrite()](http://arduino.cc/en/Tutorial/PWM), and then the same pin gets used again later for normal digital output with digitalWrite().
+Something like this:

+    analogWrite(MY_PIN, 120);
+    // ... do some stuff
+    digitalWrite(MY_PIN, LOW);

+If you never mix analogWrite and digitalWrite on the same pin, you can boost performance on PWM-enabled pins (making them equal with non-PWM-enabled pins) by adding a second line above the first:

-    #define DIGITALIO_NO_INTERRUPTS
+    #define DIGITALIO_NO_MIX_ANALOGWRITE
     #include "digitalIOPerformance.h

-Performance of digitalRead/digitalWrite & pinMode will be faster still, but interrupts won't be disabled while reading/writing and you'll have to call noAnalogWrite(pin) if you're intermixing analogWrite and digitalWrite on the same pin (see below.)
+... if you still want to mix analogWrite() and digitalWrite() on the same pin, but also use DIGITALIO_NO_MIX_ANALOGWRITE, then you can use the noAnalogWrite() function in between to turn off the PWM output:

+    analogWrite(MY_PIN, 120);
+    // ... do some stuff
+    noAnalogWrite(MY_PIN);
+    digitalWrite(MY_PIN, LOW);

+## Option: Last shreds of performance

+Under some circumstances the Arduino digital functions have to protect against [interrupts](http://www.uchobby.com/index.php/2007/11/24/arduino-interrupts/) occuring while an I/O read or write is in progress.
+This can cause things to get out of sync if an I/O operation takes more than a single instruction to process ("interrupt unsafe".)

+When using digitalIOPerformance, many writes only take one instruction anyway, so they are naturally "interrupt safe".
+However some cases have to be made "interrupt safe":

+* Writing to PWM-capable pins (only if DIGITALIO_NO_MIX_ANALOGWRITE is not specified.)

+* Writing to certain pins on Arduino Mega models.

+* Setting pinMode() to INPUT_PULLUP.

+By default, "digitalIOPerformance" makes these cases interrupt case, in order to keep them as safe as the built-in Arduino versions.
+However if your Arduino sketch doesn't use interrupts, or you don't care about interrupt safety for digital I/O, then you can add another line to get even faster digital I/O:

+    #define DIGITALIO_NO_INTERRUPT_SAFETY
+    #include "digitalIOPerformance.h

+Only do this one if you're very sure you don't need interrupt safe digital reads & writes.
+If you're already using DIGITALIO_NO_MIX_ANALOGWRITE then the only real improvement is on an Arduino Mega, and even then only on some of the pins.

 ## Option: Disable automatic performance boost